dhimmel/bitcoin-whitepaper/manuscript.md

 ## 4. Proof-of-Work

-To implement a distributed timestamp server on a peer-to-peer basis, we will need to use a proof-of-work system similar to Adam Back's Hashcash[[6]][5], rather than newspaper or Usenet posts.
+To implement a distributed timestamp server on a peer-to-peer basis, we will need to use a proof-of-work system similar to Adam Back's Hashcash [@zILHkANE], rather than newspaper or Usenet posts.
 The proof-of-work involves scanning for a value that when hashed, such as with SHA-256, the hash begins with a number of zero bits.
 The average work required is exponential in the number of zero bits required and can be verified by executing a single hash.